nd1012/wan24-Crypto/src/wan24-Crypto/README.md

 | HMAC | HMAC-SHA512 |
 | KDF | PBKDF#2 |
 | Asymmetric key exchange and digital signature | Diffie Hellman secp521r1 |

+**NOTE**: The `CryptoOptions.MacPassword` will optionally be used, if an additional MAC is being computed, but it doesn't affect the AEAD included MAC, which is going to be calculated separately.
+If no `MacPassword` was set, the final encryption password is going to be used instead.

 #### Using asymmetric keys for encryption